CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ### Explanation

-- Fetch is a function to request from other places on the web
+- Fetch is a function to request resources from other places on the web (using the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) protocol)
 - Fetch is defined in the browser which means it can be used without using an external library (`window.fetch`)
 - Fetch is available in nearly all browser but it's good to check which ones it won't work in
   - We can use this website to help us - [caniuse.com](https://caniuse.com/#feat=fetch))